InnovativeInventor/sl/README.md

 - [ ] prove soundness and completeness of natural deduction

 Considering:
-- [ ] LaTex exporter of the embedded two-sided proof system
 - [ ] Extract formally verified two-sided proof system as a calculator from Coq (and maybe expose as a web app)